Seals are one of the most adorable sea creatures. With their puppy-like features and behaviors, they are rightfully named "sea dogs."

 Additionally, these organizations closely monitor the seals' progress and carefully plan release events to maximize optimal conditions.
 After release, the organizations track the seals using tags or visual identification to learn more about their challenges and improve conservation efforts.

 What are your favorite seal facts?
-Remember to share it with your friends!
+Remember to share them with your friends or click on over to our seal quotes for sayings to share on your socials.

 Related: To further explore the animal kingdom, check out some of the other animals that start with S.